allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 * Any combination of the following rules:

     * ROI rule - Include or exclude frames containing at least one ROI with any combination of labels in the Dataset version.
-      Optionally, limit the number of matching ROIs (instances) per frame, and / or limit the confidence level of the label.
+      Optionally, limit the number of matching ROIs (instances) per frame, and/or limit the confidence level of the label.
       For example: include frames containing two to four ROIs labeled `cat` and `dog`, with a confidence level from `0.8` to `1.0`.
     * Frame rule - Filter by frame metadata key-value pairs, or ROI labels.
       For example: if some frames contain the metadata